 The Glorious Inn at Gristmill Square

-We arrived at the Inn at Gristmill Square and checked in with a friendly receptionist who not only showed us to our room, but also the magazines, games, and puzzles that we could use during our stay.
-The lobby was welcoming and free coffee was available for guests.
+My daughter, Peyton, and I arrived at the Inn at Gristmill Square and checked in with a friendly receptionist.
+She not only showed us to our room, but also pointed out the magazines, games, and puzzles available during our stay.
+The welcoming Inn at Gristmill Square’s lobby offered free coffee and reading materials to guests.
 I liked that the property was easily accessible, including the swimming pool, onsite restaurant, and neighboring spa.
 Parking was easy and there were plenty of spots.
-The rooms are located between the Hardware Store (where our Silo room was located), Miller’s House, Steele House, and the Blacksmith Shop.
-Each are unique in decor and offer free WIFI, local landline telephones, window AC, and breakfast.
+The rooms were given names such as the Hardware Store (where our Silo room was located), Miller’s House, Steele House, and the Blacksmith Shop.
+Each room was unique in decor and offered free Wi-Fi, local landline telephones, window air conditioning and complimentary breakfast.

-Dining at the Inn at Gristmill Square’s Waterwheel Restaurant
+Dining at the Waterwheel Restaurant

-A Fabulous Finish to a Memorable Meal
+Finishing a Memorable Meal